 “Cameroon has officially accepted to host the Afcon 2021 through an official letter addressed to Caf,” a statement said.

-The latest comments come despite Caf saying four days ago that “no decision was taken the Executive Committee.”
+The latest comments come despite Caf saying four days ago that “no decision was taken by the Executive Committee.”

-Caf statutes indicate that the awarding of a Nations Cup to a Country shall be determined the Executive Committee.
+Caf statutes indicate that the awarding of a Nations Cup to a Country shall be determined by the Executive Committee.

 Following a Caf Executive Committee meeting on 30 November, Cameroon was stripped of hosting the 2019 finals due to poor preparations and security issues.